mustafa-kamel/Currencies-exchange-rate-api/README.md

 Usage
 -----
+To run the API you need to start the server first by navigating to the repo path from cmd/terminal and run this command `uvicorn main:app --reload` then you can visit this url from your browser [API](http://localhost:8000/rate?from_currency=usd&to_currency=eur&date=2021-01-01)
 > You can see the api documentaion on [http://localhost:8000/docs](http://localhost:8000/docs)

 The API receives a `GET` request at `/rate/` and expects 3 required parameters to return the exchange rate of the first currency `from_currency` against the second currency `to_currency` on the specefied `date`